 In September 2017, the DOJ challenged Parker-Hannifin’s consummated acquisition of CLARCOR Inc. alleging that it had eliminated head-to-head competition between the only two domestic manufacturers of fuel filtration systems and filter elements.
 The DOJ challenged the transaction after it had allowed the initial waiting period under the HSR Act to expire in mid-January 2017.
 The HSR was filed during the holidays and expired around the inauguration.
 There was no allegation that the parties withheld 4(c) documents or did anything unusual to prevent the DOJ from conducting a thorough review.
 The DOJ had everything it needed to make a decision to issue a second request.
 Apparently, the DOJ simply missed the overlapping businesses in the initial review period and allowed the waiting period to expire.
 In December 2017, the DOJ announced a settlement with Parker-Hannifin that required a structural remedy, the divestiture of the fuel filtration assets.

 No deal is ever done.
 These enforcement actions demonstrate that the antitrust agencies are committed to challenging completed deals that substantially lessen competition.
 These enforcement actions by the antitrust agencies send a strong message to corporate executives and antitrust counsel that antitrust risks do not end once a deal is consummated, and that a transaction is not free of antitrust exposure simply because the transaction is not reportable under the HSR Act or that the HSR waiting period was allowed to expire without contact from the antitrust agency.
 Corporate and private counsel would like assurances that the HSR waiting period provides closure to the antitrust review.
 Apparently, the expiration of the HSR waiting period does not end the antitrust review.
-Given these examples, antitrust counsel and executives must assess the antitrust risk of closing a transaction that has some antitrust exposure for a post-closing investigation and challenge.
+Given these examples, corporate executives must have its antitrust counsel assess the antitrust risk of closing a transaction that has some antitrust exposure for a post-closing investigation and challenge.
 These examples show that consummating deals that raise serious antitrust concerns may lead to defending against lengthy and costly investigations; defending against litigation; and reorganizing to the government’s demands of divestitures even after some initial integration has taken place.